nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

-Additional instructions for patient, i.e. RHS of prescription label.
+Additional instructions for patient - that is, RHS of prescription label.

 ### dispenseRequest.validityPeriod ###